 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), FirstPoint, Inc. is a legitimate collection agency founded and incorporated in North Carolina in 2000.The BBB opened its file at the same time.
+They’re legit.
+According to the Better Business Bureau (BBB), FirstPoint Collection Resources, Inc. is a legitimate collection agency founded and incorporated in North Carolina in 2000.The BBB opened its file at the same time.
 FirstPoint is listed as a corporation; collection agency; consumer finance and loan company; and background and employment screening service.
 FirstPoint “offers background screening, accounts receivable management and collections, Equifax credit and mortgage solutions, business credit reports and mystery shopping.”
 FirstPoint uses the alternate names FirstPoint Collection Resources, Inc.; FirstPoint Information Resources; FirstPoint Mortgage Resources; Insight; Mosaic Revenue Solutions; Consumer 1st; and Mosaic Finance Solutions.

 According to its website, FirstPoint “is a leading national provider of information and operation services, offering Equifax credit solutions, revenue cycle management, decision data and organizational management.”
 FirstPoint’s mission “is to provide the highest level of solutions with a focus on compliance, integrity, innovation, and a stellar customer experience.”